 Professor Marianne Hester, (Chair in Gender, Violence & International Policy), Child contact and domestic violence; comparative and transnational research on gender and violence; domestic violence in same-sex relationships; prostitution and sexual exploitation; violence against women and children in the UK, Denmark and China.

 Dr Misa Izuhara, (Reader), Ageing and intergenerational relations; cross-national comparative studies; East-Asian social policy; family change and social policy; housing and urban/social change; housing assets and inheritance.

 Professor Russ Jago, (Professor), Determinants of physical activity and eating behaviour; measurement of physical activity and sedentary behaviour; physical activity and obesity interventions in youth.

-Dr Laura Johnson, (Lecturer), Nutritional epidemiology; the role of dietary and eating patterns in the prevention and treatment of obesity, diabetes and coronary heart disease as well as understanding the factors that influence food intake and appetite control.
+Dr Laura Johnson, (Senior Lecturer), Nutritional epidemiology; the role of dietary and eating patterns in the prevention and treatment of obesity, diabetes and coronary heart disease as well as understanding the factors that influence food intake and appetite control.

-Dr Patricia Kennett, (Reader), Comparative, cross-national social policy; globalisation, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.
+Prof Patricia Kennett, (Professor), Comparative, cross-national social policy; globalisation, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.

 Dr Rachel Lart, (Senior Teaching Fellow), Drug misuse policy and services; evidence-based policy and practice; general health and social care policy; mental health and marginalised groups, eg. offenders, drug users.